The House of Commons Commission

 The Executive Committee oversees the operational functions of the House and develops the House’s policies, budgets and strategic planning, which are endorsed by the Commission.

-The Committee currently consists of the Clerk of the House (who is its interim Chair) and the Heads of the five House departments.
+The Committee currently consists of the Director General of the House of Commons (Chair), the Clerk of the House and the Heads of the five House departments.
 The Director of the Parliamentary Digital Service is a co-opted member.
-On arrival, the Director General will join the Committee as its Chair.

 Both the Commission/Members Estimate Committee and the Executive Committee are advised by the House’s two Audit Committees: the Administration Estimate Audit Committee and the Members Estimate Audit Committee.